sihsch/EC-LLC-WNCS/local/README.md

 2. **Install Dependencies:**

 3. **Run the Local-Side Code:** Launch the local-side code by executing the main script.
-For example: `python remote_sender.py`.
+For example: `python remote_sender.py ip {server ip address}`.

 4. **Verify Connectivity:** Ensure that the local-side code can establish a connection with the server.
 Check the console output or logs for any messages indicating successful connection establishment.